Welcome to the Como Woodland Outdoor Classroom's Advisory Committee site

 - Do you have interpretive or science skills?
 Can you ID birds, trees, flowers, or butterfies?
 Because there are no dedicated staff to lead students and teachers while they are at the Como Woodland Outdoor Classroom, your skills could be very valuable.
 Contact the Como Woodland Advisory Committee Chair and that person will help you get connected.

 NATURE SURVEY WALK SERIES – documenting species in Como Woodland

-All the survey walks will start at the Kilmer Fireplace (1221 Wynne Ave. in SW Como Park, St. Paul).
+All the survey walks are free, open to the public, and start at the Kilmer Fireplace,1221 Wynne Ave. in SW Como Park, St. Paul.

 *For all walks in this series, please RSVP: Contact the Como Woodland Advisory Committee Chair

 Como Woodland is a rare little patch of Como Park that is being restored to native plants and maintained as a natural area.